-Mr. Takahashi also presented how the human, FlexPLI and EEVC LFI FE models, which were used to evaluate the biofidelity of the FlexPLI, had been validated in response to the question raised by NHTSA in document GTR9-4-19 (see document GTR9-5-12).
+Mr. Takahashi also presented how the FlexPLI FE model had been validated (see document GTR9-5-12).

 The chair appreciated that this was obviously a quite extensive piece of work and thanked Mr. Takahashi for this.
 He requested all Informal Group members to carefully check the content and come back to the group in case of further questions.